beeryani/django-blog-api/README.md

 # BLOG PROJECT BACKEND API

-The goals of this project are to:
+The objectives of this project are to:

-1. Learn more about Django Framework
+1. Learn more about Django Rest Framework
-2. Learn how React can be integrated with a Python backend framework.
-3. Use postgres as a database
-4. Deploy a fullstack application on a production environment.
+2. Learn how to build scalable APIs, connect external DB (eg: Postgres) and deploy them on a PaaS.
+3. Integrate React UI using this API.
+4. Learn Django Best Practices aligned with production deployment requirements.
+    1. Pass DB credentials as env secrets.
+    2. Creating settings package to manage settings for development, staging and production separately.
+    3. Setting up GH Actions for continuous testing and CI/CD in prod.

 # Getting Started